navajomp/jupyter-on-olaf/Running JupyterLab on Olaf.md

 alias jlab="jupyter lab --no-browser --port 8889"
 ```

-Step 4: Add the following lines to the `.bashrc` or `.zshrc`  (or any other shell) your local machine.
+Step 4: Add the following lines to the `.bashrc` or `.zshrc`  (or any other shell) of your local machine.

 ```bash
 alias jcon="ssh -N -L 8889:localhost:8889"